Self-Assessment Tax Return | File Your Tax

 As long as you’ve accurate records of your income and expenses, filling in the tax return will be no more headache than completing any regular expense form.

-The tax self-assessment tax return has a main section (SA100) and supplementary sections for income from other sources that you have not paid tax on.
+The tax self-assessment tax return has a main section (SA100) and supplementary sections for income from other sources you have not paid tax on.

 The SA100 Income Section